dashingsoft/pyarmor/docs/questions.rst

    The issue may be marked as ``invalid`` and be closed directly in any of:

-   * Not reported with template or missing necessary information
+   * Not reported as template or missing necessary information
    * There is the exact solution in the documentation